Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Information Gain-based Policy Optimization

 To mitigate this issue, we introduce Information-Gain-based Policy Optimization (IGPO).
 The key idea is to exploit the multi-turn structure of agentic rollouts and treat each turn as an opportunity to acquire additional evidence toward the ground truth.
 At every turn, IGPO measures the increase in the policy’s confidence of generating the correct answer, which we defined as the \emph{information gain} of this turn and uses this as the turn-level reward.
 By rewarding turn-level information gain, IGPO supplies denser and more fine-grained supervision, especially at early training stages.
-We further present a theoretical analysis in Appendix~\ref{appendix:theory}, which intuitively explains why IGPO effectively addresses the limitations of sparse outcome rewards in multi-turn scenarios.
-Since the information gain is defined with respect to the ground-truth answer and computed under teacher forcing, it always produces a valid signal, ensuring that every sample contributes to learning even when no rollout produces a fully correct final answer.
+We further present a theoretical analysis in~\autoref{appendix:theory}, which intuitively explains why IGPO effectively addresses the limitations of sparse outcome rewards in multi-turn scenarios.
+Since the information gain is defined with respect to the ground-truth answer and computed under teacher forcing, it provides rich and dense supervision, ensuring that every sample contributes to learning even when no rollout produces a fully correct final answer.